 How well can casein protein control your hunger compared to whey protein?
 A study published in the British Journal of Nutrition found that both work very similarly.
 Researchers compared the hunger-reducing effects of hydrolyzed casein protein, intact casein and intact whey protein in 24 overweight adult men and women.
 They wanted to determine the effects these different protein supplements have on overall energy expenditure (EE) and appetite regulation, essentially the amount of “calories in versus calories out.”

-Ideally, you want to use casein protein before bed (if your goal is to build muscle and potentially gain weight) or as a meal replacement/snack between spaced-out meals.
-Remember that casein is digested slowly, which means following a workout it will take longer than other types of protein (such as whey) to reach your muscles.
+When should you take casein protein?
+It’s long been recommended to use casein protein before bed (if your goal is to build muscle and potentially gain weight) or as a meal replacement/snack between spaced-out meals.
+Remember that casein is digested slowly, which means following a workout it may take longer than other types of protein (such as whey) to reach your muscles.

 Since you want to supply your damaged muscle tissue with nutrients ASAP following exercise, using casein over faster-acting protein sources won’t give you the benefits of an immediate rush of amino acids that you’re after.
 Because whey protein is so quickly absorbed and digested, it makes the better choice following a workout.
 Your muscles are searching for a rapid supply of nutrients after you train in order to carry out muscle synthesis, so hold off on having casein to better speed up this process.